 If you happen to like someone’s designs, don’t be shy of contacting them as they’ll surely respond so that you can talk design and prices.

-Last but not least on this list is the EmotesCreator where you can get premium and even free Twitch loyalty badges for your subscribers.
+The next one on this list is the EmotesCreator where you can get premium Twitch loyalty badges for your subscribers.
 What sets this site apart from the rest is that you’re your own designer and you can make your custom badges however you like.

-Of course, you can even buy pre-made badges or even find some free Twitch badges on the site, but the main feature is the badge-making tool.
+Of course, you can even buy pre-made badges, but the main feature is the badge-making tool.

 The tool is quite easy to use and you can combine different designs and colors to make your unique badges.
 Once you’re done you can buy and download your badges.

-The only downside is that you need to make every badge one at a time, and the badges will cost you from 2.50$ to 4$ each.
+The only downside is that you need to make every badge one at a time.
+The prices of the badges are low, and you can get them anywhere from 2.50$ to 4$ each.
 The upside is that all of the design templates are of high quality and the overall experience of making your own badges is quite enjoyable.

 So if you want to get in touch with your artistic side and have fun while making your own badges, EmotesCreator is the way to go.